 Course Management Strategy 101

 Depending on where you are in your own golf journey you might not have even thought about golf course management.
-But having a strategy to play each tee shot will help you shoot lower and more consistent rounds.
+But having a strategy to play each tee shot will help you shoot lower and more consistent rounds, especially if you have the ability to shape shots.

 Here are a few general guidelines that will apply to each tee shot: